YCChenVictor/blog-frontend/src/posts/software/system-design/main.md

 After step 4, we should adjust our design; for example, some components take too much time but is not that important, so we can remove it currently from the major components.

+#### Step 6: Choose the right frameworks

+If you do not know which frontend, backend, database to choose, just choose the most popular one.

-#### Step 6: Start to code
+#### Step 7: Start to code

 Ok, based on above design, we now should have components, user interface, URL shortening, analytics, user account management, APIs, services, database, and external integrations and we can start to think about the design patterns for them.

 Any user interface related frontend and backend, we should use [MVC structure].
-That is, we break CRUD of links and CRUD of users into [RESTful] design, which is going to return us
+That is, we break Create, Read, Update, Destroy (CRUD) of links and CRUD of users into [RESTful] design, which is going to return us methods mapping GET (Read), POST (Create), PUT (Update), DELETE (Destroy); for example, in [rails, we have 7 methods].

+Now we can successfully CRUD the data.
+The next step is to return desired services for users
+* URL shortening service should use singleton pattern to avoid multiple shortened URL to be created for one URL.
+* Analytics service should use observer or strategy pattern
+  * If the calculations take time, we can use observer pattern to trigger analytics data calculations right after key information updates.
+But I think it will not be the case in this system.
+  * If we need multiple same key statistics with some difference on different environments, we may need strategy pattern; for example, users all care about the click rate of tinyURL but definition of denominator and numerator may be the same of different on different components.
+Then we can initiate multiple services with the combinations of the methods to calculate denominator and numerator.
+* User management service should use decorator pattern to return different data given the type of users; for example, we may need to examine the authentication of users before they use an API.
+Then we can have decorator to decorate the ability based on the identity of the users.
+* External service should use adapter pattern to connect different data source with same method; for example, we know google and facebook both provide statistics and we can write a method to deal with these two different APIs.
+Then although both use `connect` method, based on the adaptor, we can connect the APIs successfully and do the next steps.

+For more information, please refer to [design pattern].

 ### Design An Algorithm